errordeveloper/kubeplay/README.md

-# `kubeshell` – a new way to interact with Kubernetes API from the terminal
+# `kubeshell` – a new way to interact with Kubernetes

 ## Usage: easy REPL with Ruby syntax